xonq/tutorials/repeatmodeler.md

 # RepeatModeler *de novo* repeat library generation

 ## Getting Started
-You will need [a *de novo* assembly](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md).
+If you do not already have one, you will need [a *de novo* assembly](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md).
 If you are using the Ohio Super Computer (OSC) and have access to PAS1046, skip installation to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/repeatmodeler.md#osc-use) once you have added the line to your profile from [here](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#getting-started).

 <br /><br />